ChemiKyle/Portrait-of-an-Artist/README.md

 ### Create a database
 Parse quotes and create a database with `scrape_quotes.py`

-From here you can use boilerplate scripts in `/data` for analysis, and set up an epaper device to display quotes (best used with cron, see `/rpi/display_quotes.py` for more information.
+From here you can use boilerplate scripts in `/data` for analysis, and set up an epaper device to display quotes (best used with cron), see `/rpi/display_quotes.py` for more information.

 ![epaper display](https://i.redd.it/2vr77kwwlt811.jpg "epaper display")